Neste: Recognition

-In October 2019, the consulting company Innosight listed Neste as one of the companies that made the most positive changes in their operations.

-Between 2007 and 2019, Neste has been listed in the Dow Jones Sustainability Index (DSJI), which ranks the world's technology companies in terms of their sustainability efforts.

 Environmental record

 Climate record

 Neste has a target to make its production carbon neutral by 2035.

 Palm oil

 Neste has been criticized for using palm oil and palm fatty acid distillate, a by‐product of physical refining of crude palm oil products, as a part of its feedstock for renewable products.
 Critics include of WWF, Greenpeace, Biofuelwatch and Milieudefensie, among others.

 Neste consumes 1–2% of the world's total palm oil production.
 In 2016, less than 20% of renewable raw materials used by Neste was crude palm oil.
 Crude palm oil used by the company has been traceable to the oil palm plantation level since 2007, and has been 100% certified since 2013.
 However, certification does not apply to palm fatty acid distillate.
 Since 2016, Neste has published information about all its crude palm oil suppliers on its website.

 In 2018 Biofuelwatch stated in their annual report that Neste meets EU sustainability standards for biofuels by sourcing palm oil from older plantations, commonly ones for which rainforest was destroyed before 2008.
 However, it cannot guarantee that all of its crude palm oil is free of effects from more recent or ongoing deforestation.
 Greenpeace has issued similar concerns about Neste's palm oil usage after an investigation by MapHubs showed that Neste's supply chain for palm oil includes Indonesian palm mills creating the most orangutan habitat loss.

 Neste has been a target of sustained attacks, including publicity campaigns.
 In January 2011, Neste won the Public Eye Awards.
 Neste also attempted to shut down a parody website launched by Greenpeace; however, the World Intellectual Property Organization rejected the trademark-based complaint, since the page is noncommercial, gives no economical benefit, is not misleading, and follows the guidelines of freedom of speech.